 - Allows you to see how SEO efforts translate into rankings

-- Tracks how revisions made to your website effect rankings
+- Tracks how revisions made to your website affect rankings

-- It is helpful to record any changes made to the website, using a rank tracking tool, shows how each change effects overall search engine ranking
+- Helps record any changes made to the website, using a rank tracking tool, shows how each change affects overall search engine ranking

-- I.e. RankTracker.com – this tool will show sites average ranking, keyword positioning and the effects of any key word changes made (both positive and negative)
+- I.e. RankTracker.com – this tool will show a site’s average ranking, keyword positioning, and the effects of any keyword changes made (both positive and negative)

-Rank tracking identifies which keywords and pages generate the most traffic critical for understanding what pages are popular with targeted audience and the key words/phrases they are searching for.
+Rank tracking identifies which keywords and pages generate the most traffic critical for understanding what pages are popular with the targeted audience and the keywords/phrases they are searching for.

 - Also identifies which keywords/terms are performing the best, indicating valuable terms that should be focused on